why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading.md

 !!! info
     On Tumbleweed you will never have to use **zypper-up**, which is how you would update packages on Leap.
 The reason is that since Tumbleweed is a rolling-release distribution, updating it means not just updating an arbitrary collection of packages; it also means using the updated packages as _the new snapshot_ which Tumbleweed is to realize.
 In addition to this **zypper-dup** enjoys some extra power over **zypper-up**, being able to not only edit packages, but to remove them when they are no longer required.

-It may occur that some repositories, when registered against the system, have not been configured to automatically look for new available during a `zypper-dup`.
+It may occur that some repositories, when registered against the system, have not been configured to automatically look for new available updates during a `zypper-dup`.
 For this reason it might be useful to accompany this command with another one forcing all repositories to check for new updates, resulting in the pair:

 `sudo zypper ref && sudo zypper dup`

-That said, you can ensure that all repositories have been properly configured by listing them and, where applicable, by enable their autorefresh feature.
+That said, you can ensure that all repositories have been properly configured by listing them and, where applicable, by enabling their autorefresh feature.
 From the list of repositories obtained from:

 `zypper lr`